 Persian Stalker is targeting Iranian social media accounts.

-The “group” has been around since 2017 and they have been observed targeting social media accounts.
+The “group” has been around since 2017, and they have been observed targeting social media accounts.
 Specifically, this group focuses on gaining access and control of Instagram and Telegram accounts.

 Another technique that Persian Stalker uses is BGP hijacking.
 BGP stands for Border Gateway Protocol.
 BGP is the routing protocol that is used in the internet backbone.
 BGP is also gaining popularity as the protocol used in some wide area networks.
-BGP hijacking is accomplished when the routing tables are corrupted so that the attacker can maliciously reroute the internet traffic.
+BGP hijacking is accomplished when the routing tables are corrupted so that the attacker can maliciously reroute internet traffic.
 In the case of Persian Stalker, the BGP hijacking is used to capture the user’s credentials.